Australia's relations with Central America

 - Panama [PDF 27 KB]

 Costa Rica is Australia's major trading partner in Central America.
-In 2011-12, two-way merchandise trade between Australia and Costa Rica was $154 million (exports $11 million, imports $144 million), an increase of $70 million when compared with 2006-07.
+In 2012, two-way merchandise trade between Australia and Costa Rica was $153 million (exports $7 million, imports $146 million).
 Australia's principal exports to Costa Rica included, electrical circuits equipment, medicaments (including veterinary), and milk and cream.
 Principal imports from Costa Rica included electronic integrated circuits and medical instruments (including veterinary).

 Despite the modest nature of two-way trade, Australian companies are taking advantage of niche opportunities to provide professional services throughout the region.
 The Australian Government, through our post in Mexico City and our Austrade representation there, helps raise the profile of Australian companies and ensures that Australian businesses and exporters are well positioned to make the most of emerging opportunities.
 The appointment of new Honorary Consuls in several Central American countries will help the Australian Embassy in Mexico to identify commercial opportunities in the region.